DRef Manual

 .

-[generic-function] map-definitions fn name locative-type
+[generic-function] map-definitions-of-name fn name locative-type

 Call